-Purpose: To verify that the device under test can handle the reception of an FLP from a Next Page capable device as well as the reception of a flagged remote fault bit.
+Purpose: To verify that the DUT can handle the reception of an FLP from a Next Page capable device as well as the reception of a flagged Remote Fault bit.

-[1] IEEE Std 802.3, 1998 Edition: Sections 28.2.1.2, 28.2.1.2.3, 28.2.1.2.5, 28.2.3.4, 28.2.3.5
+[1] IEEE Std 802.3, 2000 Edition: subclauses 28.2.1.2, 28.2.1.2.3, 28.2.1.2.5, 28.2.3.4, 28.2.3.5

 - Line Monitor: A system capable of detecting, time stamping, and recording normal link pulses (NLPs) on both the receive and transmit channels of the DUT.
-The channel signaling should pass through the line monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.
+The channel signaling should pass through the Line Monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.

 Discussion: When a station is connected to a Next Page able device, it will receive FLP bursts with set Next Page bits (the final bit of the Link Code Words set to logic one).
 Regardless of whether the receiving station is Next Page able or not, it should still accept the Link Code Word as valid.
-When connected to any station, it is possible for a device to receive a logic one in the Remote Fault (RF) bit position (bit D13) of the Link Code Word.
-If a device supports the remote fault function, the only defined behavior is to set the remote fault bit in the MII status register.
+When connected to any station, it is possible for a device to receive logic one in the Remote Fault (RF) bit position (bit D13) of the Link Code Word.
+If a device supports the Remote Fault Function, the only defined behavior is to set the Remote Fault bit in the MII status register.
 Other than that, there is no specification as to what action a device should take upon reception of a remote fault.
-This test is designed to verify that the device under test is capable of receiving a flagged Next Page and/or remote fault bit.
+This test is designed to verify that the device under test is capable of receiving a flagged Next Page and/or Remote Fault bit.

-Test Setup: Using Cat 5 cords, connect the DUT and the Traffic Generator to the Line Monitor such that the traffic generator's signaling will be seen by the DUT's receiver.
-Terminate the DUT's transmit channel with a 100Ω line termination.
+Test Setup: Using Cat 5 cords, connect the DUT and the Traffic Generator to the Line Monitor such that the DUT's receiver will see the Traffic Generator's signaling.
+Terminate the DUT's transmit channel with a $100\Omega$ line termination.

-- 1. Establish a connection (not a link) to the DUT - 2.
-Use the Traffic Generator to send enough FLPs with the Next Page bit set to a logic one to put it into the COMPLETE ACKNOWLEDGE state (see tests #28.2.1 Ability Match and #28.2.2 Acknowledge Match) - 3.
-Verify that the DUT enters the COMPLETE ACKNOWLEDGE state Part B: - 4.
-Repeat with FLPs with the remote fault bit set to a logic one a) The DUT should enter the COMPLETE ACKNOWLEDGE state b) The DUT should enter the COMPLETE ACKNOWLEDGE state.
-If the DUT supports the remote fault function, then the DUT should set the remote fault bit in its MII status register, and any other behavior is unpredictable
+- 1. Establish a connection (not a link) to the DUT. - 2.
+Use the Traffic Generator to send enough FLPs with the Next Page bit set to logic one to put it into the COMPLETE ACKNOWLEDGE state (see Test #28.2.1: Ability Match and Test #28.2.2: Acknowledge Match). - 3.
+Verify that the DUT enters the COMPLETE ACKNOWLEDGE state.

+4. Repeat steps 1-3, with FLPs with the Remote Fault bit set to logic one.

+- a.
+The DUT should enter the COMPLETE ACKNOWLEDGE state. - b.
+The DUT should enter the COMPLETE ACKNOWLEDGE state.
+If the DUT supports the Remote Fault Function, then the DUT should set the Remote Fault bit in its MII status register, and any other behavior is unpredictable.